Senzing/mapper-csv/README.md

     {"dlnum": "rowData['dlnum'] if not rowData['is_organization'] else ''"}
 ],
 ```
 The syntax is {"newcolumnName": "single line of python code"}.
 References to current column values use the rowData['columnName'] syntax.
 These calculations are executed in order which means that all the prior calculation's new column values are available to the later ones.
-Notice that the first calculation creates the "is_organization" value that is called by all the ones after it!
+Notice that the first calculation creates the "is_organization" value that is called by all the ones after it.

 If the code you need to execute is more than a single line, create a function for it in the csv_functions.py script.
-Notice how the first calculation that creates is_organization calls the approriate csv_function!
+Notice how the first calculation that creates is_organization calls the approriate csv_function.

 Also notice that this set of calculations ...
 1. detects whether the name field on the csv record is an organization or not